Beyoncé Hugs Meghan Markle at Lion King Premiere

 Looking like a queen, Beyoncé bonded immediately at the Lion King U.K. premiere with a real royal, Meghan Markle.

-The singer and cast member sported an off-the-shoulder golden gown with side slit as she walked the red carpet at Leicester Square Gardens with husband Jay-Z. There, they met up with Meghan, who wore a semi-sheer black dress, and husband Prince Harry, and the ladies hugged it out immediately.
-This marked the first time they have been photographed together.
+The singer and cast member sported an off-the-shoulder golden gown with side slit as she walked the red carpet at Leicester Square Gardens with husband Jay-Z. There, they chatted with Meghan, who wore a semi-sheer black dress, and husband Prince Harry, and the ladies hugged it out immediately.
+This marked the first time they have been photographed together and is believed to be the first time they have met.

-The couples then talked to each other about their kids, according to the Daily Mail's Rebecca English, who posted a video on Twitter.
+Harry kissed Beyonce on both cheeks in greeting and Jay-Z told him and Harry, "congrats" on the first of their son Archie Harrison, who was born two months ago.
+Beyoncé said the child was "so beautiful," according to reports.
+She also told the duchess, "We love you guys."

+The premiere was held in "support of the conservation and communities work of His Royal Highness through The Royal Foundation", Buckingham Palace said.

-The premiere marked the first red carpet event for Meghan since she married Harry in 2018 and her first major celebrity event since she gave birth to their son Archie Harrison Mountbatten-Windsor two months ago.
-Beyoncé and Jay-Z are parents to 7-year-old daughter Blue Ivy Carter and 2-year-old twins Sir Carter and Rumi Carter.
+The premiere marked the first red carpet event for Meghan since she married Harry in 2018 and her first major celebrity event since she gave birth to Archie.

-See photos of the couples and other stars at the Lion King premiere in London:
+See more photos of the couples and other stars at the Lion King premiere in London:

 Article continues below

-The two arrive at the London premiere.
+The ladies bond at the premiere.

 David Fisher/Shutterstock